ietf-wg-privacypass/draft-ietf-privacypass-rate-limit-tokens/draft-ietf-privacypass-rate-limit-tokens.md

 penalizing the Client based on this is one event; a well-behaved Client will never change keys this frequently.

-- Issuer responses missing the "Sec-Token-Origin" header on a 2xx response.
+- Issuer responses missing the "Sec-Token-Origin-Alias" header on a 2xx response.
 This is an Issuer-specific penalization event.
 A RECOMMENDED threshold for penalizing the Issuer based on this is ten events across all Clients; a well-behaved Issuer will never generate such responses, but it can be